Conformal field theory for annulus SLE: partition functions and martingale-observables: Introduction

 Since Schramm introduced Schramm-Loewner evolution (SLE) in a simply connected domain \cite{MR1776084}, SLE theory has successfully produced rigorous proofs of several remarkable conjectures in statistical physics over the past two decades.
-Among these, conformal invariance of scaling limits of some important critical lattice models has been proved by means of SLE.
+Examples include the proofs of conformal invariance of scaling limits of some important critical lattice models by employing SLE.
 Such results have been obtained by the fundamental fact that certain discrete observables converge to conformally covariant martingale processes.
 For instance, in \cite{MR1851632}, Smirnov used Cardy's observables to prove conformal invariance of scaling limit of critical site percolation in a hexagonal lattice.
-Schramm and Sheffield made use of a certain bosonic observable to prove that the level lines of discrete Gaussian free field (GFF) with specific height gaps converges to SLE(4), see \cite{MR2486487}.
-Chelkak, Duminil-Copin, Hongler, Kemppaninen and Smirnov proved existence of scaling limit of FK Ising model interfaces and its conformal invariance by virtue of certain parafermionic observables, see \cite{MR3151886} and references therein.
-In addition, some geometric properties of SLE curves have been obtained by means of SLE martingale-observables.
-Examples include the study of Hausdorff dimensions (Beffara's observables), and left passage probabilities (Schramm's observables) of SLE, see \cite{MR2435854, MR1871700}.
+Schramm and Sheffield made use of a certain bosonic observable to prove that the level lines of discrete Gaussian free field (GFF) with specific height gaps converge to SLE(4), see \cite{MR2486487}.
+Chelkak, Duminil-Copin, Hongler, Kemppaninen, and Smirnov proved the existence of scaling limit of FK Ising model interfaces and its conformal invariance utilizing certain parafermionic observables, see \cite{MR3151886} and references therein.
+In addition, some geometric properties of SLE curves have been obtained through \emph{SLE martingale-observables}.
+Examples include the study of Hausdorff dimensions (Beffara's observables) \cite{MR2435854}, and left passage probabilities (Schramm's observables) \cite{MR1871700} of SLE.

+Beyond the SLE theory in a simply connected domain, there have been several developments of the theory in a multiply connected domain \cite{lawler2011defining} that contains richer geometric structures.
+In a doubly connected domain, Zhan has made significant results on basic properties of SLE, see e.g., \cite{zhan2004random,zhan2004stochastic,MR3334276}.
+In particular, in \cite{MR3334276}, he considered the annulus $\SLE(\kappa,\Lambda)$ with two marked points and introduced specific parabolic PDE (known as the \emph{null-vector equation} in the physics literature) of $Z$ that provides a necessary condition for which the associated SLE trace is reversible, cf. \cite{MR3548530,MR2435856}.
+Here $\Lambda := \kappa (\log Z)'$ is the drift function of the driving process of SLE, where the function $Z$ is called \emph{annulus SLE partition function}.
+We remark that such an equation for some special cases with $\kappa=3,6$ also appeared in the literature \cite{dubedat2004critical,MR3602850} in connection with the study of discrete lattice models.